mrseanryan/binary-files-lister/README.md

 # binary-files-lister

-PowerShell script that lists binary files at the given directory path.
+:zap: PowerShell script that lists binary files at the given directory path.

 ## Dependencies